jruwaard/aph_ema_handbook/docs/datamanagement.md

 One of the advantages of using RStudio Projects is that projects set the working directory to the project directory location.
-You can verify this by asking R to print the current working directory, by typing the 'getwd()' function in the console, while the project is open.
+You can verify this by asking R to print the current working directory, by typing the `getwd()` function in the console, while the project is open.

 This may look like a trivial feature.
 It is, however, a great advantage, because